champ3oy/blackstar-docs/documentation/user/refreshToken.md

 9. Some implementations might also issue a new refresh token with each refresh.
 If so, make sure to update both tokens in your application.

 10. Be aware of the security implications of refresh tokens.
 If a refresh token is compromised, an attacker could potentially maintain access to the account for an extended period.

-This API endpoint provides a way for client applications to maintain user sessions over longer periods without requiring frequent full re-authentication.
-It's a crucial part of OAuth 2.0 and similar authentication flows.